JackyYao1021/JackyYao1021/README.md

-- Hi, I’m Jack.
+- Hi, I’m Yujie "Jack" Yao.
 Nice to meet you here!
 - I’m interested in coding, photography, football, etc.
 - I’m currently an undergraduate student majoring in Computer Science at UoN.